-The unique post graduate course has been a working process for approximately two years and will be launching in the academic year 2018/19, the first candidates started in January 2019.
+The unique post graduate course has been a working process for approximately two years and the first candidates started in January 2019.

 The course consists of six modules including; leadership, strategy, marketing, product development, sustainable operations and a bespoke comparative study field trip.
 The Dissertation can be carried out as a work-based project.
 TUCO Academy will offer access to resources, such as its commissioned research and mentoring to members whilst on the course.
 The lead academics will be Professor Duncan Taylor and Dr Edward Isaacs.

 A portion of the programme delivery will be provided remotely through a series of 'live' lectures and tutorials which MA students will take part in using the virtual learning environment Moodle.
 Some face to face delivery will still need to take place at LSBU, including the induction at the beginning of January but this unique opportunity for remote delivery has been created so that members can support their institution's operation while taking advantage of this learning opportunity.

 Bursaries toward the cost of the Master's for LSBU in association with TUCO are available for applicants through TUCO and we strongly encourage everyone who plans to apply for the MA to also apply for the bursary.
-To complete the bursary application you will need to have your personal and employment details, a business benefit statement, an employment referee and the personal statement you have used or intend to use for the UCAS application.
+To complete the bursary application you will need to have your personal and employment details, a business benefit statement, an employment referee and the personal statement you have used or intend to use for the LSBU application.

 There is one bursary available per institution.